I've been looking for a painting of blank, but I don't see one in your shop. Could you create one for me?

 What paper do you use for your fine art prints?

-- I love the texture of Epson Velvet Fine Art Paper.
+I love the texture of Epson Velvet Fine Art Paper and Espon's Cold Press Bright paper.
 For my art print calendars I use a smoother paper: Epson Ultra Premium Matte Presentation Paper.